-Bay Haven Charter Academy Middle School is one of five schools under the parent company, Bay Haven Charter Academy, Inc. Bay Haven Charter Academy Elementary School, Bay Haven Charter Academy Middle School, North Bay Haven Charter Elementary School, North Bay Haven Charter Middle School and North Bay Haven Charter Career Academy all have a common board of directors and common management under Bay Haven Charter Academy, Inc.
+North Bay Haven Charter Career Academy is one of five schools under the parent company, Bay Haven Charter Academy, Inc. Bay Haven Charter Academy Elementary School, Bay Haven Charter Academy Middle School, North Bay Haven Charter Elementary School, North Bay Haven Charter Middle School and North Bay Haven Charter Career Academy all have a common board of directors and common management under Bay Haven Charter Academy, Inc.

-These financial statements include only the balances and activity of Bay Haven Charter Academy Middle School.
+These financial statements include only the balances and activity of North Bay Haven Charter Career Academy and its component unit, entities for which the School is considered to be financially accountable or for which the nature and significance of the relationship with the primary government are such that their exclusion would cause the School's financial statements to be misleading or incomplete.
 They have been prepared for the purpose of complying with Section 10.850, Rules of the Auditor General for Audits of Charter Schools and Similar Entities, Florida Virtual School, and Virtual Instruction Program Providers, and are not intended to be a complete presentation of the financial position or the changes in financial position of Bay Haven Charter Academy, Inc. or of Bay County District School Board.

 Based on the guidance provided in the American Institute of Certified Public Accountants, Audit and Accounting Guide - Not-for-Profit Organizations, and the provisions of Section 218.39(e), Florida Statutes, each charter school established under Florida Statutes 1002.33 is a governmental organization for financial reporting purposes.
-The accompanying financial statements of the School have been prepared in conformity with generally accepted accounting principles (GAAP) as prescribed by the Governmental Accounting Standards Board (GASB).
+The accompanying financial statements of the School have been prepared in conformity with GAAP as prescribed by the Governmental Accounting Standards Board (GASB).
 GASB is the accepted standard setting body for governmental accounting and financial reporting.

-The accounting policies of the School conform to GAAP as applied to governmental units.
+The accounting policies of the School conform to generally accepted accounting principles (GAAP) as applied to governmental units.
 The more significant accounting policies used by the School are described below.